Natural selection is a mechanism of evolution.

 self.body = self._get_moved_body(self.body, self.direction, self.speed)

-switch
+switch gene.

-select the vector with the highest similarity
+select the vector with the highest similarity.

 \( \mathbf{h} = (hx, hy)\) as the position of the worm's head